An icon that marks all of our informational disease pages

 • If a fall occurs, the person may not be able to stand back up alone.

-• Weakness in swallowing muscles may cause choking and greater difficulty eating and managing saliva.
+• Weakness in swallowing muscles may cause choking and difficulty eating and managing saliva.

 • Weakness in breathing muscles can cause respiratory insufficiency, especially when lying down.